kjagannath3/EpiInfoFeatureImplementationJD3333/README.md

 For this feature that was implemented, we used Android Studio as our development IDE.
 Our code was written in Kotlin and contains primarily .xml and .kt files.
 We plan to implement our database aspect (which will be tied into Box) in the later sprints of the project.
-We have 3 primary files for this feature: a home screen, a collect data screen and a view records screen.
+We have three primary files for this feature: a home screen, a collect data screen and a view records screen.
 We utilized the existing code base for EpiInfo from the CDC to get branded images/logos.
 The plan is to use more of the existing code as we implement more features and get a better understanding of the existing code.